TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log

+#### Version 1.5.20
+Hide sacks were broken with the release of 1.5.19.
+This version fixes the silliness that I had done to cause that.

+The whole brain tanning process has been extended to better match the vanilla method.
+In game, soaking hides will take 48 hours, braining hides will take 92 hours, and smoking hides takes an additional 10 hours in a firepit.

+Added two new config options to allow players to adjust the timing of the brain tanning process. `BrainsPerBrainingSolutionCraft` allows you to choose how many brains are needed for a 10mL batch of solution, and `BrainedHideSmokingSeconds` allows you to determine how many real-world seconds it takes to smoke the hides.
+The default 1200 is 20 minutes.

+Fixed a compatibility issue that prevented the hide sacks from being picked up with CarryOn.

 #### Version 1.5.19

+Wood Splitting
+Similar to vanilla support beams, Ancient Tools beams can be used to create the rickety translocator

+Sound effects have been added for when the player smacks wedges into debarked logs.
+One sound for stone wedges, another for metal wedges.

+When splitting logs, vanilla beams will now be the default drop.
+They have far more use in the game.
+Ancient Tools beams can still be made for use as ground storage.

+Mortar and Pestle
+The codes for powdered charcoal, borax, sylvite, sulfur had been changed in VS 1.20.0.
+The patches relating to the mortar have been adjusted for this.

+The seashell files had been moved in VS 1.20.0.
+The patch relating to the mortar has been adjusted for this.

+Crushed iron and calcined flint are new grindables in Vintage Story 1.20.0.
+Patches have been made for these for the mortar.

+Pitch
+A nasty Harmony startup crash has been resolved related to a function no longer existing that Ancient Tools was modifying.
+Ancient Tools now accesses 'BEBehaviorTemperatureSensitive' to run the firepit fireproof fuel check to allow firepits to remain lit during rainfall if pitch is used as the fuel source.

+As a result of the powdered charcoal code change, same as above, the recipe for pitch pots needed tweaking.

+Brain Tanning
+Plain leather has had its code changed, therefore the smoked leather recipe needed tweaking.

+Shears can now be used to cut smoked leather into plain leather.
+Why not?

+Vintage Story 1.20.0 now lets hides rot.
+The stretching frame needed to be adjusted slightly to allow for this behaviour.
+When a hide rots on the frame, the rot will pop off and drop on the floor.

+Salted hides, a new item in VS 1.20.0, can now be placed on the stretching frames.
+Water sacks were also given a salted version.

+New animals were added to the base game.
+Brains SHOULD drop for all the ones that should be expected to(the adults, maybe larger baby animals) without my need to change patches.
+A patch for brain drops have been added to the tamed elk, however.

+A compatibility patch for Hide and Fabric has been added to allow all bears to drop brains.
+Hide and Fabric has not yet been updated to 1.20.0

+Bark Bread
+Jugs can now be used to craft bark dough

+Carts
+All of the new storage vessels have been given patches that enable them to be placed on the cart.

+Aged variants of the normal, golden, and owl chest were added to the game and now these have patches to be used on the cart as well.
+Also fixed a crash related to this, hopefully doesn't cause any futher issues.

+The reed basket has had its file moved.
+The patch for it has been updated to address this.

+Misc
+Ancient Tools blocks that use the Display Inventory class as a basis should now be more robust and resilient to texture atlas/texture not found crashing.
+Mortar, Stretching Frame, Curing Rack, basically anything that shows what it contains, except the carts.
+These blocks should now show the '?' block texture instead of crashing out when something goes wrong.

+The OLD module for Wildcraft has had its content removed.
+The NEW Wildcraft stuff should now have compatibility, unless much has changed semi-recently.
+Thanks for Tarot for doing this, a while back!

 Removed storage flags for salted meat and brains- it was preventing them from being placed in cooking pots for making meals.

 #### Version 1.5.18